-At various points during the course of litigation you will need to ask your barrister for advice.
-How often, and when, you decide to ask for advice will affect how much it costs.
+At various points before and during litigation you will need to ask your barrister for advice.
+How often, and when, you decide to ask for advice will affect how much it costs you.

 Most litigants only have to deal with one legal dispute at a time.
 If you are a senior manager in a large organisation, especially an organisation operating in a field which is prone to litigation, you might be dealing, at any one time, with several disputes which have resulted in proceedings in court or other tribunal proceedings, but for most individuals (and many smaller businesses) the current case is the only case they have to deal with.
 In this event you are likely to become very familiar with all or most of the details of your case so that you can instantly recall most details without having to look them up.